jsonMartin/readwise-mirror/README.md

 - `Delete Readwise library`: Remove the Readwise library file folder from the Obsidian vault
 - `Download entire Readwise library (force)`: Forces a full download of all content from Readwise
 - `Adjust Filenames to current settings`: Clean up filenames of existing notes in your Readwise library folder based on current filename settings (whitespace removal and slugify only for the time being)
+- `Update all readwise note frontmatter`: Scan all notes in your Readwise library folder and update their frontmatter according to your current frontmatter template and protection settings, without changing the note content or filename.
+This is useful after changing your frontmatter template or protection settings.

 ## Settings